sayonaramemori/study-roads/javacode/tutor.md

 ### Class
 ---
 > It is important to realize that an object variable doesn't actually contain an object.
 It only _refers_ to an object.
 > Behavior like object pointers in C++.
 > In Java, you must use the *clone* method to get a complete copy of an object.
 > No const method in Java.
+> The name of the file must match the name of the public class.
+You can only have one public class in a source file, but you can have any number of nonpublic classes.
+>
 ---

 ###